jflamy/owlcms4/src/main/markdown/docs/index.md

 - **[Video Streaming Scene Switching](OBSSceneSwitching)** When using OBS (or similar software) to stream a competition, a special status window can be monitored to switch scenes, trigger replays, or provide information as to the course of the competition (for example, jury deliberation, etc.)

 - [**Multiple languages**](Preparation#display-language).
-Currently English, French, Spanish, Danish, Swedish, German, Portuguese, Russian, Ukrainian, Armenian.
+Currently English, French, Spanish (Latin America, Spain), Danish, Swedish, German, Portuguese, Romanian, Hungarian, Russian, and Armenian.

 - **[Color and Visual Styling Customization](Styles)**  The colors of the displays are controlled by Web-standard CSS stylesheets, the format used by web designers world wide.
 A tutorial is given for the common case of adjusting the color scheme to local preferences.